AnjanaMadu/VoiceChatStreamer/README.md

 _🎯 Follow me and star this repo for more telegram bots._

 ## 📌 Features
-- Play direct video streams.
+- Play youtube live streams.
+- Radio playing.
 - Play videos from youtube in audio and video formats
 - Play via youtube search
 - Telegram video/audio playing